Bauhinia rufescens

-Bauhinia rufescens is a shrub in the family Fabaceae, native to sem-arid areas of Africa such as the Sahel.
+Bauhinia rufescens is a shrub in the family Fabaceae, native to semi-arid areas of Africa such as the Sahel.

 It is usually 1–3 meters high but can grow to 8 meters.
 It appears to have thorns which are actually leafless shoots.
 Leaves are a deep shade of green.
 Seeds in bunches of dark brown pods.

 It is common in the wild and also used as an ornamental.